Frequently Asked Questions

 - Red badge: Admins – They know what's under the hood.
 Responsible for bugs, errors but also for new features.

 - Blue badge: Moderators – Experts.
-They know everything about setlist.fm, so their decisions are not made by random but are based on knowledge and experience.
-Furthermore they have special powers for setlists, songs and artists.
+They know everything about setlist.fm, so their decisions are not made at random but are based on knowledge and experience.
+Furthermore, they have special powers for setlists, songs and artists.

 - Purple badge: Roadies – Experts in their niche.
 They're mostly taking care of their favourite artists and venues, but also possess special rights for advanced features.